FundingCircle/swift-style-guide/README.md

 }
 ```

-* **5.1.7** If your unit test requires some sort of setup in order to test your result, that set up should always be done in the `beforeEach`.
+* **5.1.8** If your unit test requires some sort of setup in order to test your result, that set up should always be done in the `beforeEach`.
 That setup can either be configuring the test environment if your tests require it or invoking the code required to fetch the result you wish to test.
 In the case of nested unit tests, the highest `beforeEach` up the hierarchy should be for the setup of the environment your tests require.
 Then the closest `beforeEach` to the `it` block should fetch the result you wish to test.
-The `it` block responsibility should soley be for checking the results of your test.
+The `it` block responsibility should soley be for checking the results of your test

-*Note: This is a recent convention.
-Previously the convention was, if there was just one `it` block, then you can do setup in there.
-So many older tests you will notice this convention.

 ```swift
 // PREFERRED